ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-pricing-payment-billing.markdown

 * Production Basic 20:
   ![PB30](images/pricing-001-PB30.png "PB30")

-You will also be able to find your products' costs in the [billing tab](../cloud/portal/cloud-portal-billing-tab).
+You will also be able to find your products' costs in the [Billing & Costs tab](../cloud/portal/cloud-portal-billing-tab).

 ---